National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/publishing.md

 #### Submitting a Download Request {#sec-publishing-tech-process-submit}

-The download request dashboard may be accessed from the Enclave homepage under "Download Dashboard."
+The download request dashboard may be accessed from the Enclave homepage under "Download Dashboard".
 This interface shows your previous requests, and you can submit a new one via the "Submit a new Download Request" button.

 ![The download request dashboard, where researchers can submit requests to export summary data and figures and see the status of those requests.](images/publishing/fig-publishing-030-download-dashboard.png){#fig-publishing-030-download-dashboard fig-alt="download-dashboard"}